xHomu/remix-defer-not-working/README.md

-This is a test for Remix defer that works now.
+This a bug repo for Remix defer

+Comment out `serverDependenciesToBundle: [/.*/]` in `remix.config.js` and defer would work as expected.